Learning is Fun

 PCA North teachers have an average tenure of 16 years, most with their master’s degree.
 And with an average class size of 12 students, they’re able to forge relationship not only with students but with their families as well.
 “When one of our kids has a swim meet, dance recital, or ballgame off campus our teachers are right there supporting them,” Lower School Principal Gilson said.
 “It’s just one example of the ways they investment in our children in the classroom and beyond.”

 At PCA North, we love to lead school spirit and show our Lion Pride at amazing Pep Rallies that foster unity and student body participation throughout the entire school.

 PCA North middle/upper School Principal

 Community connection is fostered at PCA North, during the annual school-wide Thanksgiving celebration.
 During PCA North's first school year students were divided into ‘families’ with students of different ages and grades as family members.
 Each family was assigned names of families who would have been on the Mayflower.
-The oldest student in each group was enlisted stand and pray for their family, before the meal.
+The oldest student in each group was enlisted to stand and pray for their family before the meal.
 When the activity was over, there was a noticeable bond the students felt in their ‘family’ and that bond continued throughout the year.
-It’s great to see students in fifth grade relating to students in first grade.
+It’s great to see students in Fifth Grade relating to students in First Grade.